owuQQQ/texminology_extraction_base/README.md

 Semantic Relatedness With Personalised PageRank"

 The other is using the pattern matching method.
 It could be found in branch master2.
-The idea is use the POS tagging, then we think about some specific patterns for the pattern matching tasks.
+The idea is to use the POS taggings as the pattern to match the qualified terms.
 The pattern match algorithm, KMP algorithm is used.